The final application deadline is FEBRUARY 1, 2020.

 This includes supporting materials sent via email.

 Students in their sophomore or junior years of college, with strong credentials and majoring in biology, ecology, geological sciences, civil or environmental engineering, environmental policy, marine science, chemistry, or any other environmentally-related discipline, are encouraged to apply.
-Participants must be U.S. citizens or permanent residents.
+Participants must be a current student at a Texas college or university.
 All coursework must be current and complete.

 EXPECTATIONS AND PHYSICAL DEMANDS